skuttleman/one-shot-demo/GDD.md

     - scope/aim/melee/shooting can _only_ be done while staying still in this stance
     - player cannot see over short obstacles into windows
 - Running
-    - enemies will see and hear running player from very far away
+    - enemies will see and hear the player running from further away
     - primarily used for retreating from combat or covering large distances quickly
-    - if the player stops moving they will transition the back to a crouching stance
-    - scope/aim/looking while running will transition the player back to a crouching stance
+    - limited equipment use while running

 #### Player Movement Speed